htoklu/file-sharing/README.md

 1- chmod +x sunucu
 2- ./sunucu

-If you find this project useful, you can support me with USDT.
+If you find this project useful, you can support me with USDT 💖🚀💰

+Network: Tron (TRC20)
+TPRPEBtS8YbTnETdzFSNQezTNeqKfHtsLY
 Every contribution helps me keep improving it.
-Thank you! 💖🚀💰
+Thank you! 🌟🙏💵

-Deposit USDT  Network=Tron(TR20)
-TPRPEBtS8YbTnETdzFSNQezTNeqKfHtsLY

-Support this project with USDT if you like it! 🌟🙏💵